mpax235/All-in-One-Scripts/README.md

 # Android All-in-One Script
-This is a Android All-in-One Script made with Windows Batch language.
+This is a Android All-in-One Script made with Windows Batch language and Python.

 # Requirements
 > Python in System PATH (if on windows)